menu

 Research interests

-I use psychophysical and computational techniques to investigate the early stages of processing performed by the human visual system.
-My research falls mainly into four related areas:
+I use psychophysical and computational techniques to investigate the early stages of processing performed by biological visual systems.
+My research falls mainly into six areas:

 • Detection and representation of edges and texture boundaries